klarubbio/EyeTrack_HCIRA/README.md

 - Clearing the canvas - lines 139-148 in epog_example.py - The button press "c" clears the canvas and allows the user to start over.

 ### Project 1 Part 2 updates: Online recognition
 Not relevant as we did not reimplement online recognition.
+A pseudo-online recognition could be conducted by taking a gesture in the Python environment, then running it through the C++ code.

 ### Project 1 Part 3 updates: offline recognition
 Not relevant as we did not implement a new offline recognition test.
 Some minor changes to the already existing code acommodated any differences in the uploaded xml files.